The Original Pancake House: History

 The first Original Pancake House opened in 1953 in Portland, Oregon, by Les Highet and Erma Hueneke, who collected recipes for their restaurant from around the world.
 They soon franchised the name and recipes into locations spanning more than half of the U.S. states and Winnipeg, Manitoba.

-Known for their breakfast foods, their signature dishes are the Apple Pancake, Dutch Baby, German Pancake, and omelets.
+Known for their breakfast foods, their signature dishes are the apple pancake, Dutch baby, German pancake, and omelettes.
 They have over 100 franchised locations throughout the United States; they were once located in Seattle as well as Edgewater, New Jersey, Wilmette, Illinois Williamsville, New York, and Honolulu.
 Its headquarters are in Portland.
 One of the earliest franchised restaurants opened in Anaheim, California, in 1958, and is currently owned by the family of employees from the original Portland location.